What we believe

 Nurturing Academic Excellence Encouraging Growth in Christ

-Lutheran High School is starting a new tradition – the Wall of Fame!
-Each year’s inductees will be honored at Lutheran High School’s Homecoming and recognized on a wall in Lutheran High School.
+Lutheran High School has a Wall of Fame!
+Each year’s inductees will be honored at Lutheran High School’s Homecoming or at another designated event and recognized with a display on a wall in Lutheran High School.

 School Board members with ten of more years of service: Colleen Brewer, Dan Clark, Mark Elmshauser, Robert Fischer, Ron Hodel, Emil Krause, August Krenz, Howard Lowann, John Paulus, David Peterson, and Ed Scott.